zexianLIPolyU/BITBLE/README.md

 [circuit, subnormalization_factor, info] = bitble( A, 'percentage', 80, logging, offset ) ;
 ```

-SIABLE can be run for the similiar comman:
+SIABLE can be run by a similiar comman:

  ```
 logging = true ; % logging of this algorithm